First-Year Applicant Frequently Asked Questions

 AP scores are not considered in the application review, but AP courses taken are considered when reviewing rigor of curriculum.
 Additionally, enrolled students may receive college credit for certain scores on AP tests.
 You can find more information here: https://reg.uga.edu/students/credit-from-testing/ap-equivalences/

-At the University of Georgia we practice a whole-student review, meaning that while academics and test scores play an important role, so do essays, leadership, extra-curricular activities and letters of recommendation.
+At the University of Georgia we practice a whole-student review, meaning that while academics play an important role, so do essays, leadership, extra-curricular activities and letters of recommendation.
 Ultimately, to be a competitive student, we are looking for somebody that will be able to contribute to and learn from the campus community.

 Please ask your high school counselor to submit your Secondary School Report.
 They can either submit our form through the UGA counselor portal, or they can submit the NACAC Secondary School Report through Naviance or via email.
 If they do not have access to the UGA counselor portal, please have them request access by emailing the admissions representative for your area.